 Severance Benefits Under Employment Agreements.
 The employment agreements with our Named Executive Officers are terminable by either party without "cause" on 60 days' written notice and are also terminable by the Company at any time (subject to certain cure rights) for "cause," as such term is defined in each employment agreement.
 The Named Executive Officers may also terminate their employment agreements for "good reason" as such term is defined in their agreements.
-If we terminate the employment of a Named Executive Officer without "cause," or if a Named Executive Officer terminates his or her employment with "good reason," then we are obligated to provide severance compensation in connection with such terminates without "good reason," or if the employment relationship is terminated on account of death or disability.
+If we terminate the employment of a Named Executive Officer without "cause," or if a Named Executive Officer terminates his or her employment with "good reason," then we are obligated to provide severance compensation in connection with such termination.
+No severance compensation is payable under our employment agreements with our Named Executive Officers if we terminate with "cause," if the executive terminates without "good reason," or if the employment relationship is terminated on account of death or disability.